TritonDataCenter/rfd/rfd/0090/README.md

 ```

 importantly this is only an upper bound and does not relate directly to other
 controls such as CPU Shares (FSS).
+Some more discussion of this in the next
+section.

 One can find the value of `cpu_cap` from within an instance using: